 By Restoring From Google Photos

 Google Photos is an image sharing and storage service that Google offers.
 You can use it for both Android and iOS devices.
-You can also enable Google Photos to automatically back up all of your pictures and videos on your device for safekeeping.
+You can also enable it to automatically back up all of your pictures and videos on your device for safekeeping.

 Here’s how to restore deleted screenshots from Google Photos:

-- If you don’t have it already, download the Google Photos app from the Playstore.
+- If you don’t have it already, install the Google Photos app from the Playstore.

-- After you’ve opened the Google Photos app, tap Library on the bottom of your screen.
+- Tap Library at the bottom of your screen.

-- Once you’ve opened the Library, tap the Bin to open the recycle bin.
+- Now, tap the Bin to open the recycle bin.

 - Here, you’ll find your deleted screenshots waiting for restoration.
 Select the images you want to recover.